-In addition to the paid attractions, there were plenty of free things to do at Stone Mountain.
+In addition to the paid attractions, there are plenty of free things to do at Stone Mountain.
 We spent a whole day enjoying the free attractions and again, there just wasn’t enough time to do everything that we hoped to.

 Things to do at Stone Mountain

 This is probably the most popular attraction at Stone Mountain.
 It’s the cable car that takes you to the top of the mountain, allowing you to get a close-up look at the carving on your way.

-A giant 1940s locomotive fitted with open-air cars takes you around the base of the mountain and gives a little bit of the history along the way.
+A giant 1940s locomotive fitted with open-air cars takes you around the base of the mountain and gives you a little bit of the history along the way.
 The ride takes about 25-30 minutes from start to finish and is a relaxing way to see and learn more about the park!

 Lasting less than an hour, the movie was fast-paced, funny, and perfect for kids.
 We were grateful for the opportunity to sit down for a bit and even more grateful for the air conditioning inside the theater.

-The kids and I did the whole first level of the SkyHike, which is 12 feet off the ground before we went back down.
-The other half of our group chose to do the upper levels which are 24 and 40 feet high!
+The kids and I did the first level of the SkyHike, which is 12 feet off the ground before we went back down.
+And the other half of our group chose to do the upper levels which are 24 and 40 feet high!

 Camp Highland Outpost

 The girls and I went through it while waiting for the others to finish the higher levels of the SkyHike.
 There is also a rock wall at Camp Highland where you can race an opponent to the top!

 The grown-ups in our group didn’t want to wear soggy clothes for the rest of the day, so we opted to sit on the benches and enjoy the shade instead.
-However, there is plenty of room for grown-ups on Geyser Towers if you choose to get wet too!
+But there is plenty of room for adults on Geyser Towers if you choose to get wet too!

-Great Locomotive Chase Adventure Mini Golf
+- Great Locomotive Chase Adventure Mini Golf

-Discovering Stone Mountain Museum
+- Discovering Stone Mountain Museum

 Stone Mountain Lake

-We spent an afternoon fishing and kayaking on the lake.
-We were able to do this for free because we brought our own kayaks.
+We spent an afternoon fishing and kayaking on the lake during our camping trip.
+It was free because we brought our own kayaks.
 However, you can rent kayaks, canoes, and paddle boards at the boathouse.

 The Grist Mill & Covered Bridge

 We saw the mill on our first visit to Stone Mountain in December and during this trip in the summer, we were able to kayak over to the bridge instead of drive.

 There are 15 miles of walking and hiking trails throughout the park, including a one-mile hike to the top of the mountain.
-Choose one of the 7 trails to experience the nature of Stone Mountain.
-You can also walk, jog, or bike the paved route around the base of the mountain.
+Choose one of the 7 trails to immerse yourself in nature at Stone Mountain.

 Have a Picnic

-The Studdard Picnic Area and the Triangle Picnic Area.
-There are more than 200 picnic tables available at the Studdard Picnic Area alone.
-So no matter how busy you think the park may be, there will be plenty of room for your picnic!
+The Studdard Picnic Area has more than 200 picnic tables!
+So no matter how busy you think the park may be, there will be likely be plenty of room for your picnic!

 - Bike & Segway Tours

-Ride the Ducks
+- Ride the Ducks

 We have visited the park twice and still haven’t seen everything that it has to offer.
-Hopefully, there’s another trip or two to the Georgia mountain in our future!
+Hopefully, there’s another trip or two to this Georgia mountain in our future!